pprvrt/life3d/README.md

 # Known issues

-On some Mac (M2?), it's been reported the program won't run and segfaults, something to be investigated at the Rust/glium level.
-Also, there are some performance issues on glium buffer memory mapping that takes a very long time on some computers, inducing dropped frames.
+Mac dropped support of OpenGL at 4.1 for Metal, but still, it should work.
+However on some Macs the program won't run and segfaults and I have yet to get a dump to understand why.
+Also on Mac Ventura w/OpenGL 2.1, some performance issues are seen where MapBufferRange/glMapBufferRange calls can be up to ~30ms(!) long for some reason that I need to dig into.
+Using persistent mapping is not a solution as it has to be OpenGL 4.4.

 # Usage